etesync/etesync-dav/win10-instructions.md

 ## Configuration

 Windows 10 supports CalDAV and CardDAV account, though for whatever reason, they don't have an easy UI to enable them, so they need to be added in an awkward manner.

+This works for Windows Calendar and People, though apparently Outlook has a different way of adding caldav accounts.

 1. Open the windows settings app (search for "Settings" in the start menu's search box)
 2. Go to Email & accounts and click add account